sergiodxa/remix-i18next/README.md

 import Backend from "i18next-http-backend";
 import { hydrate } from "react-dom";
 import { I18nextProvider, initReactI18next } from "react-i18next";
-import { getNamespaces } from "./lib/i18next/client";
+import { getInitialNamespaces } from "remix-i18next";

 i18next
   .use(initReactI18next) // Tell i18next to use the react-i18next plugin